renehorstmann/Assetc/README.md

 ```

 ## Open asset as FILE
-To get a C FILE handler for an compiled asset, use stdio.h's fmemopen:
+To get a C FILE handle for an compiled asset, use stdio.h's fmemopen:
 ```c
 #include <stdio.h>
 #include "asset.h"